open-resources/physics_bank/content/public/008.Energy/Exploding_Asteroid/Exploding_Asteroid.md

     weight: 1
     partial-credit: true
     partial-credit-method: EDC
+myst:
   substitutions:
     params:
       vars:
         title: Exploding Asteroid
-      name: Aliyah
+        name: Lorenzo
-      name2: Mateo
+        name2: Maya
       part1:
         ans1:
+          value: They will both agree on how the kinetic energy of each of the pieces has changed.
+        ans2:
           value: They will both agree on how much kinetic energy each of the asteroid pieces has.
-      ans2:
-        value: The force vector they determine that each piece of the asteroid felt during the explosion will be the same.
         ans3:
-        value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
+          value: They will both agree on how the total kinetic energy of the system has changed.
         ans4:
-        value: They will both agree on how the total kinetic energy of the system has changed.
+          value: The change in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
         ans5:
-        value: They will both agree on how the kinetic energy of each of the pieces has changed.
+          value: The total momentum vectors they use to describe the asteroid system (both pieces) will be the same.
         ans6:
-        value: The change in the momentum vector they determine for each piece of the asteroid before and after the explosion will be the same.
+          value: The momentum vectors they use to describe each of the two asteroid pieces will be the same.
 ---
 # {{ params.vars.title }}